Hellmakima/instagram/devdocs/notes.md

     - no need to share user's password
   - agents
     - resource owner: This is the user that is granting third-party access to their data.
-    - client: This is the third-party application that is requesting access to the resource owner’s data.
+    - client: This is the third-party application that is requesting access to the resource owner,s data.
 When the resource owner grants access, the client gets an access token that can be used to request the resources within the granted scope.
     - authorization server: This is the server that is responsible for granting access to the client.
     - resource server: This is the server that is responsible for serving the client with the requested data.
   - flow